terramate-io/terramate/docs/config.md

 In general, a Terramate project looks like this:

 * A git project
-* The git top level dir is the project base dir
+* The git top-level dir is the project base dir
 * Stacks will be organized as different directories
 * Configuration may be present on any dir